Xanderlicious/mkdocs/docs/portainer.md

 I use portainer (with portainer agent) to give me a quick and easy cursory overview of all of my containers and their status.

-I install portainer on both servers where there are many containers running and also on my primary pi-hole.
+Portainer is installed and running on both servers where there are many containers running.

 ![](<images/Portainer Envs.png>)

 My main Portainer instance is installed on my primary server, [TiTAN](https://docs.xmsystems.co.uk/titan), as part of a stack with [Traefik](https://docs.xmsystems.co.uk/traefik/)

+I install portainer on my other server using the below compose file which installs both Portainer and Portainer Agent

 ## Portainer & Portainer Agent

-I install portainer on other servers using the below compose file which installs both Portainer and Portainer Agent:

-### Cuthbert

 ``` yaml
 networks: